 Course title, term taught, class days/times, classroom location, course format (e.g., lecture, seminar, language, laboratory, etc.), and number of points for the course.

 Instructor name, email address, office location, days/times of weekly office hours.

-A list or description of the student learning outcomes for the course — i.e., the specific skills, knowledge or attributes that students should be able to demonstrate after successfully completing the course.
+A list or description of the goals for student learning in the course — i.e., the specific skills, knowledge or attributes that students should be able to demonstrate after successfully completing the course.

 The requirements for the course through which student performance will be evaluated and the percentage of the final grade that will be based on each requirement.Please note that it is a COI expectation that all courses open to undergraduates ensure that some written and/or graded feedback will be given to students prior to or around the midterm point of the semester, regardless of the type of course, so that students may understand better how they are being evaluated and may have the possible opportunity to improve.
 In no case should 100% of the grade be based on end-of-term work.

 Depending on the type of course, course requirements may include the following:

 It is a basic expectation that students will attend class; therefore, attendance should not be a substantive basis for grading.
 It is advisable, however, to articulate a clear policy on absences on the syllabus.

 If you choose to assign a participation grade to students, please provide students with clear guidelines regarding your expectations, as well as evaluative feedback throughout the semester.